Chia-Network/chialisp-web/docs/high_level_lang.md

 ```

+## Program Structure

 ### mod

-It is important to remember that in practice smart coins will run using the lower level language, so none of the above operators will work on the network.
-What we *can* do however is compile them down to the lower level language.
-This is where `mod` comes in.
-`mod` is an operator that lets the runtime know that it needs to be compiling the code rather than actually running it.
+A executable Chialisp program or puzzle starts with operator`mod`. `mod` acts similar to a pragma or a compiler directive.
+It lets the runtime know that that the code is written in Chialisp.

 `(mod A B)` takes two or more parameters.
-The first is used to name parameters that are passed in, and the last is the higher level script which is to be compiled.
+The first is used to name parameters that are passed in, and the rest are the higher level script which is to be compiled.

 Below we name our arguments `arg_one` and `arg_two` and then access `arg_one` inside our main program